rakabimar/bean-scape/README.md

       E[Template HTML] --> |"Return a view based on data"| F end
 ```
-Explanation:
+- Explanation:
-a. **Client**: The client sends an HTTP request to the Django server.
+    1. **Client**: The client sends an HTTP request to the Django server.
-b. **urls.py**: Django uses urls.py to match the requested URL 3.with the corresponding view function in views.py.
+    2. **urls.py**: Django uses urls.py to match the requested URL 3.with the corresponding view function in views.py.
-c. **views.py**: The view function in views.py handles the request.
+    3. **views.py**: The view function in views.py handles the request.
 It may need to fetch data from the database using models.py (optional).
-d. **models.py**: If the view requires interaction with the database, it retrieves or updates data through models.py.
+    4. **models.py**: If the view requires interaction with the database, it retrieves or updates data through models.py.
-e. **Template HTML**: Once the data is processed, the view sends it to a template (HTML) for rendering.
+    5. **Template HTML**: Once the data is processed, the view sends it to a template (HTML) for rendering.
-f. **Response HTML**: The template generates an HTML response based on the data provided.
+    6. **Response HTML**: The template generates an HTML response based on the data provided.
-g. **Client**: The rendered HTML is sent back to the client, where it's displayed as a web page.
+    7. **Client**: The rendered HTML is sent back to the client, where it's displayed as a web page.

 - Role of `git` in software development
     - **Version control**: Git keeps a detailed history of all changes made to the code, helping developers track progress.